 4. Establish a filing system and move your images

 We’re gonna misquote the KISS principle here: Keep [your filing system] simple, smartypants!
 Remember those end goals you thought about in step one, and start grouping your images.
-Resist the temptation to make an unnavigable maze of folders and subfolders, or a zillion collections—it’s tough to find something when there are 17 possibilities of where it could be.
+Resist the temptation to make an unnavigable maze of folders and subfolders, or a zillion folders—it’s tough to find something when there are 17 possibilities of where it could be.
 As you develop your filing system, ask yourself, “Could this be simpler?”

 Names like “To edit,” “Pending approval,” and “Finalized” can help you stay organized and establish a workflow.
 If that’s what you’re after, think about the different steps your images go through, and what makes sense for you.
 Then make sure to move your files through each part of the process.

 Once your system is set, move your pics to the appropriate place.
 The way you do that will depend on the system you’re using, but you can usually select multiple files on your computer by holding the Command or Shift key.
 Some programs let you add a tag to images when you import them.
-And if you’re using Collections, there are a few ridiculously simple ways to move your images around.
-Check ’em out in our Collections video.
+And if you’re using Folders, there are a few ridiculously simple ways to move your images around.
+Check ’em out in our Folders video.

 5. Write your system and naming conventions down